mzattera/v4j/docs/006/index.md

 O = o
 ```

-Accordingly to Pelling, Palmer claims this grammar can generate 97% of Voynichese words, but this is clearly (as Pelling says) this generates a lot of words (potentially infinite strictly looking at the grammar).
+Accordingly to Pelling, Palmer claims this grammar can generate 97% of Voynichese words, but this is clearly (as Pelling says) because it generates a lot of words (potentially infinite strictly looking at the grammar).

 # Elmar Vogt [2009?]